goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 The task tool is aligned for the Post Fiat reality.
 Users set their objectives.
 AI helps you refine them, and choose the best tasks to accomplish them.
 Then rewards you for executing.

 In the Post Fiat network - there are "Nodes" - which are AI agents or tech protocols that interact with "Users".
-The "Task Node" aka the "postfiatfounation" node I am describing here is the first node on the Post Fiat Network.
+The "Task Node" aka the "postfiatfoundation" node I am describing here is the first node on the Post Fiat Network.
 There are many more nodes coming including a social sharing tool, an NFT minter, a trading agent, and even a church.

 Nodes get rewards and may choose to dispense their rewards to users.
 Users who perform a large number of tasks on the Task Node will receive a substantial airdrop outside the rewards provided by implementing task completion here.